Read the committee members' biographies and registered interests.

 Abdallah had produced research in heart failure and cardiac imaging.

-He has contributed to the work of NICE guidelines committees on chronic and acute heart failure, on preoperative testing and for the care of the dying adult.
+He has contributed to the work of our guidelines committees on chronic and acute heart failure, on preoperative testing and for the care of the dying adult.

 Received Honorarium for: